dm8tbr/irssi-mqtt-sailfish/README.md

 irssi-notification-client.py
 ----------------------------
 A quick proof of concept implementation in python.
-Needs python-mqtt.
+Needs python-mosquitto.
 Only shows pop up and puts the notification in memory, no audio or haptic feedback.

 To set up: